 WELCOME TO OUR PRACTICE!

 Our clinical practice has several components.
-First is a Downtown medical and surgical office-based practice.
-Second is a hospital practice for inpatients and those needing foot surgery.
-Third is independent medical examination work for work-related injuries and other forensic/legal cases.
-Finally, we serve homebound patients in facilities such as skilled nursing, adult family homes and assisted living/memory care.
+First is a Downtown medical and surgical office.
+Second is a hospital practice for inpatients and those needing reconstructive foot surgery.
+Third is independent medical examination work for industrial injuries and other forensic/legal cases.

 We welcome patients for treatment, consultation, second opinions or revisional surgery.
 We accept most health plans and medical group patients.
 We are committed to the highest level of clinical and administrative service, providing the best in cutting-edge, evidence-based care based on medical necessity.
 We are an Accredited Business of the Better Business Bureau with “A+” rating.

 Scheduling appointments.
 Please call 206-682-8741 to schedule an appointment.
-Our office hours are 8am to 5pm Monday through Friday.
+Our office hours are by appointment.
 Please call the office ahead of time so we know to expect you.
 If we are out of the office, you may email us at DrHoy@Seattlefeet.com.

 If you are a new patient, to expedite your visit, please click the following link to open the New Patient Forms.
 We strongly recommend that you familiarize yourself with these tips to make your experience with the practice as smooth as possible.
 We have been the choice for many, and look forward to being your choice.
 Thank you.